 ConvertKit and ActiveCampaign are both competitively priced applications that offer great value for money.

-Although ConvertKit doesn’t offer a free trial, it does have a 30 day money back refund policy if it doesn’t work as you expected.
+ConvertKit offers a 14-day free trial.
+It has a 30 day money back refund policy if it doesn’t work as you expected.
 If you’d like to see it in action before you sign up, you can ask the ConvertKit team to provide a free demo.

 Like ConvertKit, pricing for ActiveCampaign increases as you scale up the size of your contact list.
 There is a 15% discount if you pay annually, which makes the Lite plans amazing value for money for people that only need email marketing software.